ce8648/Real-Time-Systems/README.md

 # Real-Time-Systems
-This is for real-time systems course
+This is for real-time systems course.